-- (1) Combined overall grades awarded for assignments and projects throughout Phase 1 50% - (2) Portfolio review 50% - In the portfolio review, the grade awarded for each capability is based on both the capability grades in the assignments and projects AND how the capability is addressed in the reflective portfolio essay.
-There is no formula for averaging the grades from assignments and projects for the capabilities. - Each capability receives a grade of F, P-, P or P+.
-In this marking scheme a P grade indicates a performance that meets all expectations, a P+ grade exceeds expectations, and a P- indicates a performance that requires further work to bring it to the expected standard.
-An F grade indicates a substantial failure. - All capabilities are weighted equally.
-An overall mark for the portfolio review is calculated using an algorithm based on distribution of the eight capability grades. - The award of F grade in any one capability or more than two P- grades for individual capabilities in the portfolio review will constitute an overall Fail in the Portfolio Examination.
-In cases of unsatisfactory performance in a capability or overall, double marking is used to ensure reliability.
+- (1) Combined overall grades awarded for assignments and projects throughout Phase 1 50% - (2) Portfolio review 50% - In the portfolio review, the grade awarded for each capability is based on the capability grades in the assignments and projects, other evidence AND how the capability is addressed in the reflective portfolio essay.
+There is no formula for averaging the grades from assignments and projects for the capabilities.

+• Each capability receives a grade of F, P-, P or P+.
+In this marking scheme a P grade indicates a performance that meets expectations, a P+ grade exceeds expectations, and a P- indicates a performance that requires further work to bring it to the expected standard.
+An F grade indicates a substantial failure.